vtex/styleguide/react/components/EXPERIMENTAL_Table/README_.md

   {
     id: 1,
     name:
       '⚠️ This is just a text that is very very very large and should be fully visible when it is confortable and truncated otherwise.
-If you are seeing this part, it means that you are ona  comfortable density 🤓!',
+If you are seeing this part, it means that you are ona  low density 🤓!',
     country: '🇨🇺Cuba',
   },
   {